learn-co-curriculum/design-phase0-whatisaproductdesigner/README.md

 User Interface Designers are also a subset of Visual Designers, focusing exclusively on digital interfaces.
 This would include more than just websites.

+## Part brand ambassador, part visual designer, part motion designer, UI Designers are skilled in a variety of these skills and responsibilities:
+- Has solid understanding in typography, images, color, layout
+- Understand the cultural implications of these visuals
+- Ensure the brand is expressed in the design
+- Considers accessibility for all users
+- Being able to provide multiple creative visual solutions
+- Leveraging interaction (motion) design to solve for space considerations and to create a memorable user experience
+- Works very closely with developers to ensure the interactions are implemented well
+- A little knowledge in development is a nice to have

+When Visual and UI Designer consider their designs, they think and check to ensure their designs are:

+- innovative
+- useful
+- aesthetic
+- understandable
+- unobtrusive
+- honest
+- long-lasting
+- detailed
+- sustainable
+- assessable
+- and contains as little design as possible

 ### [UserTesting.com](https://www.usertesting.com/blog/ui-vs-ux/) defines UX designer this way: